Code-Institute-Submissions/TimeaKovacs86-Getawaydestination/README.md

     - I type a holiday destination into the search field
     - I choose a city from the drop-down
     - I get back the result
-    - The Reset button appear
     - I click on the Reset button
-    - The map and the result are disappear the search field became empty and the we go back on the top of the page
+    - The map and the result are disappear the search field became empty

 #### Responsive: